Adzz/youve-got-the-func/functors/README.md

 *The idea here is that it simply lifts the value up to the function context.
 In a sense, we could say it wraps the value in a function context...
 Remember how we said functions were containers...?

-Interestingly string isn't a functor - maybe we could make it one?